Painkillers and Opioids

 Painkiller opioids have a similar chemical makeup to that of heroin, and interact with opioid receptors in the body similarly as well.
 Although considered safe when prescribed for a short time at a low dose, they can produce euphoria when taken in large doses, leading to abuse, overdose, and addiction.

-According to the CDC, doctors have cut back on openly prescribing opioids to reduce abuse and addiction, but death rates continue to climb.
+Doctors have cut back on openly prescribing opioids to reduce abuse and addiction, but death rates continue to climb.
 From 2017 to 2018, total opioid death rates went up 5%, and another 6% in the following year.
 Prescribed opioid deaths have decreased, but synthetic opioid deaths have gone up 15% since 2018.

 The main culprit behind these disturbing death rates is fentanyl, a powerful synthetic drug.
 Read on to discover why.